-Line charts are only generated, if your source dataset includes an eligible date, which contains data for minimum three unique months.
+Line charts are only generated if your source dataset includes an eligible date, which contains data for a minimum of three unique months.
 If this data is present in the dataset, a line chart is created for each measure.
 The following image shows an example of a line chart.